By: Erik Rico and Ryan Harris

 + posts

-Ryan Harris '25 is a third year journalist for the Redwood Gigantea.
+Ryan Harris '25 is a fourth year journalist for the Redwood Gigantea.
 He seeks interest in the Sports page hoping to seek every detail through Ranger athletics.
 He likes to watch football, baseball, hockey and mma.
 You can reach him by email ryan.ha2927@vusd.us

 Tags: , , , , , , , , , , ,